-STATE OF NEW YORK ) SS: OUNTY OF ERIE )
+STATE OF NEW YORK)

+COUNTY OF ERIE) ss:)

-On the 114 day of NOT(MALL, in the year 20 14, before me, the undersigned, personally appeared NALTER ALEN, personally known to me or proved to me on the basis of satisfactory evidence to be the individual(s) whose name is (are) subscribed to the within instrument and acknowledged to me that he/she/they executed the same in his/her/their capacity(ies), and that by his/her/their signature(s) on the instrument, the individual(s), or the person upon behalf of which the individual(s) acted, executed the instrument.
+personally appeared of satisfactory evidence to be instrument and acknowledge capacity(ies), and that by hi not which, in the year 20 1, before me, the undersigned, personally known to me or proved to me on the basis of the individual(s) whose name is (are) subscribed to the within the sed to me that he/she/they executed the same in his/her/their signature(s) on the instrument, the individual(s), or the the individual(s) acted, executed the instrument.

-Notary Public - State of New York
+Notary Public - State of New

-ORIANA R. MONTANI Notary Public, State of New York No. 02MO6291187 Qualified in Niagara County Commission Expires October 15, 2017
+Notary Public, State of No. 02MO6291187 No. 02MO6291187 Qualified in Niagara County Commission Expires October 15, 2017